shogo82148/docker-lambda/README.md

 # docker-lambda

 This a fork of [lambci/docker-lambda].
-It looks that [lambci/docker-lambda] is no longer maintained (in 2022-04-23).
+I forked it because it looks that [lambci/docker-lambda] is no longer maintained (at 2022-04-23).

 A sandboxed local environment that replicates the live [AWS Lambda] environment almost identically – including installed software and libraries,